supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 There are two approaches to backup for SQL Server running on Azure VMs.
 One uses native SQL managed backup to Azure storage.
 The other uses Azure Backup.
 For this lab, you will use Azure Backup.

 Before enabling Azure Backup, you will first register the SQL Server VMs with the SQL VM resource provider.
-This installs the **SqlIaaSExtension** onto the virtual machine.
+This resource provider installs the **SqlIaaSExtension** onto the virtual machine.
 Azure Backup uses this extension to configure the `NT SERVICE\AzureWLBackupPluginSvc` account with the necessary permissions to discover databases on the virtual machine.

 1. In a new browser tab, navigate to **https://shell.azure.com** and open a **PowerShell** session.